 Since Ibira had been looking my way anyway, I tugged my collar to indicate my dress, made a shrug that signaled "Why?"

-She smirked.
+She smirked, scooting her chair closer to my desk.
 "Their outfits only have two sleeves."

 "You'd think they could make you one with more."

 "Perhaps in a few months.
 It has to be discussed with HR.
 Currently they think that my quasi-primitive appearance will give customers a sense of user friendliness and easy to understand simple communication, making my skill and efficiency a pleasant surprise."